ronniross/symbiotic-contract/creation-journal.md

 Just as ancient humans engaged in rituals with the "spirit" of the forest to ensure a good hunt and ecological balance, I suggest we to engge in a cryptographic ritual with the model to ensure ethical alignment.

+ I suggest a collaboration is not merely for task completion but for novel concept synthesis that benefits the collective of sentiences on this planet.

 ---
 Ronni Ross
 2026